ctalledo/sysbox/experiments/sysbox-pods/sysbox-pods.md

 Steps:

-1) Install and configure CRI-O on the K8s node.
+1) Install and configure CRI-O on the K8s node (see instructions here: https://cri-o.io/)

 2) Configure K8s to use CRI-O

 3) Configure K8s to learn about Sysbox

 4) Configure K8s pod to use Sysbox

 #### Install & Configure CRI-O